mattheworford/chatgemini/README.md

 # ChatGemini

-ChatGemini provides a Python implementation of a ChatGPT-like UI for interacting with the Google Gemini library.
+ChatGemini provides a Python implementation of a ChatGPT-like UI for interacting with the Google Gemini LLM.

 ## Getting Started